CopernicaMarketingSoftware/Documentation/SMTPeter/rest-sender-domains.md

 All email that flows through SMTPeter is processed based on the sender domain settings stored in SMTPeter.
-When SMTPeter processes an email message, it extracts the hostname from the "from" address, and looks up the domain settings to decide how to handle the message.
+When SMTPeter processes an email message, it extracts the hostname from the "from" address (the sender domain), and looks up the domain settings to decide how to handle the message.

 You can create a different configuration for each domain that you use in